 Lamees, Shop 2, G/F, Sanford Mansion, 145 Pak Tai Street, To Kwa Wan, Hong Kong, p.
 9181 9600

 We remember the anticipation of waiting for the first Chickpea location in Hong Kong to open and safe to say, it’s still one of our go-to spots to grab lunch or dinner.
-This humble takeaway serves freshly made hummus, pita pockets, salads, and more and they’re pretty generous when it comes to portions!
+This humble takeaway serves freshly made hummus, pita pockets, salads, and more – plus it’s pretty generous when it comes to portions.
 Keep your eyes peeled for the Chickpea locations across town or simply follow your nose toward the delightful smells!

 Chickpea has multiple locations in Hong Kong.

-Combining premium halal lamb, beef, and chicken with Persian’s finest ingredients, Loveat’s welcoming team are always ready to cook up a storm to please your palates.
-On a hot summer evening, the mast-o-khiyar with Persian-style yoghurt, chopped cucumber, and mint has a fresh kick to quench your thirst.
-Also, the zeytoon parvardeh – marinated olives with pomegranate sauce and walnuts just proves the authenticity of this restaurant.
-There are plenty of rice dishes served with their signature skewers and kebabs, you can even go all out with the Kebab Lovers platter.
-For the final act, opt for the Baghlava for a classic Middle Eastern sweet finish that’s so worth it.
+Combining premium halal lamb, beef, and chicken with Persian’s finest ingredients, Saffron’s welcoming team is always ready to cook up a storm to please your palates.
+On a hot summer evening, the Mast-O-Khiyar with Persian-style yoghurt, chopped cucumber, and mint has just the kick to quench your thirst.
+Alongside the rice dishes served with signature skewers and kebabs, you can even go all out with the Kebab Lovers platter.
+For the final act, opt for the Baghlava for a classic Middle Eastern sweet finish that’s oh-so worth it.

 12. Pomegranate Kitchen